Needles Hall, Room 2201

 The Banting PDF is valued at $70,000 per year (taxable) for two years.
 It is open to eligible Canadian and international applicants.

 The application process at Waterloo is handled in two steps.
-The University requires that interested candidates complete a preliminary application web form by 5:00 p.m.
+The University requires that interested candidates complete a preliminary application web form (now disabled, as the deadline has passed) by 5:00 p.m.
 EST on June 14, 2017.

 Further details can be found in the critical steps section below.